$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

 \section{Introduction}

-This paper deals with the mod $p$ geometry and arithmetic of some PEL-type Shimura varieties for ramified groups.
-More precisely, we study the reduction modulo $p$ of the splitting models constructed by Pappas-Rapoport in \cite{PappasRapoport2005}.
-For \emph{smooth} splitting models, we explore the mod $p$ Hodge structures on their special fibers by constructing universal $F$-zips with additional structure of fixed type (given by the Hodge cocharacter).
-Then we deduce some consequences on the geometry and coherent cohomology. \\
+This paper deals with the mod $p$ geometry and arithmetic of some Shimura varieties at \emph{ramified} places.
+More precisely, we study the reduction modulo $p$ of the splitting models for PEL-type Shimura varieties constructed by Pappas-Rapoport in \cite{PappasRapoport2005}.
+For \emph{smooth} splitting models, we explore the mod $p$ Hodge structures on their special fibers by constructing universal $F$-zips with additional structure of fixed type (determined by the Hodge cocharacter).
+Then we derive some consequences on the geometry and coherent cohomology.
+In particular, we reprove the main results of Bijakowski-Hernandez \cite{BijakowskiHernandez2022} by different methods.
+We also clarify and generalize the work of Reduzzi-Xiao \cite{ReduzziXiao2017} in the ramified Hilbert case. \\